What I wish I knew in the beginning

 I was the same person in pretty much every way before and after this experience except for one major shift — how I saw myself was different.
 This changed everything.

-Of all the things I've seen in my work and in close to 5,000 conversations, the thing I wish I knew early on is this:
+Of all the things I've seen in my work and in more than 5,000 conversations, the thing I wish I knew early on is this:

 It isn't what you do that matters.